William M. Raines High School: History

 In 1964, after the all-white students and staff at Jean Ribault High School rejected a plan to have Black students admitted, the Duval County School Board decided to build a dedicated school for them.
 The Board allocated $2 million to build a facility for 2,000 students, initially known simply as "School No. 165".
 It opened on January 25, 1965, and in June 10 of the same year was officially renamed "William Marion Raines Senior High School".

 Andrew A. Robinson was appointed principal of the new school.
 Robinson, a 35-year-old African-American and Jacksonville native, held a Bachelor of Science degree from FAMU and a doctorate in education from Columbia U.

 Raines remained an all-African American school until the Mims vs The Duval County Schools decision in 1971.

 Raines was originally accredited in 1968.
 It was the first school in Duval County to achieve accreditation.
 Raines was re-accredited in 1978, 1988, 1998 and 2008 and was given glowing compliments from the visiting boards.

 Raines has been under the leadership of 12 principals: Dr. Andrew A. Robinson (1965–1969), Dr. Ezekial W. Bryant (1969–1972), Kernaa McFarlin (1972–1978), Ike James (1978–1979), Jimmie Johnson (longest serving principal 1979–1995), Dr. Milton H. Threadcraft (1995–1997), Dr. Roy I. Mitchell (1997–2002), Carol H. Daniels (first female principal 2002–2006), Nongongoma Majova-Seane (2006–2009), George E. Maxey (2009-2011), Ms. Shateena Brown (December 8, 2011 – 2013) & the 12th and current principal Vincent Hall (2013–Present).
 Vincent Hall is the first Raines graduate to serve as principal.

 Raines became the county's science, math and engineering magnet school in 1990.
 This new focus supported by the addition of the Andrew A. Robinson Science wing in that same year.
 Raines received its first ninth grade students as a part of the magnet program and additional personnel and programs have been added to help these students make the adjustment to high school.

+Sports

 The varsity boys’ basketball team won the state championship in 1991, 2003 & 2004.
 The boys' track and football teams have also won state championships.
 The school have won three championships in boys' track the last achievement in 1997 and their first in FHSAA Football was in 1998.
 The varsity football team is the first public high school in Duval County to earn a FHSAA State Championship in football.
 The varsity football team earned "back to back" state championships in 2017 & 2018.
 No other public school in Duval County have won consecutive football championships.
 Most recently, the girls' track team won "back to back" state championships in 2008 and 2009, the first state titles for a female sport at Raines.